PhilLockett/PDFBook/README.md

 # PDFBooket

-A simple, crude program to generate a booklet from of a PDF.
+A simple application to generate a booklet from of a PDF.

 ## Overview